Menu

 Leo Orringer & Nora Gomperts

-San Francisco Bay Area — Starlight Strut, The Heartstompers
+(San Francisco Bay Area — Starlight Strut, The Heartstompers)

-Nora Gomperts and Leo Orringer met each other on the dance floor at Sundance Saloon two days after Nora got to town, and later found themselves teaching line dance together at SCUFF.
+Nora Gomperts (they/them) and Leo Orringer (they/them) met each other on the dance floor at Sundance Saloon two days after Nora got to town, and later found themselves teaching line dance together at SCUFF.
 They recently started their own community event in Oakland to offer more opportunities for advanced line dance learning and practice.
 Nora is currently on the board of Starlight Strut, and both Nora and Leo are proud members of The Heartstompers.

 Classes: Double Take (line dance)

-Seattle — TQPiD / Reverie Ballroom / Rain Country
+(Seattle — TQPiD / Reverie Ballroom / Rain Country)

 Léo (he/they) is a Seattle-based dance educator and performer who approaches partner dancing through clarity, connection, and curiosity.
 They regularly teach at Reverie Ballroom and are the founder of Expressure Arts, where their classes focus on grounded movement, consent, and choices that feel comfortable and fun on the dance floor.